Experimental demonstration of quantum advantage for NP verification with limited information

 { \textbf{Acknowledgments}}\\ We thank Matteo Schiavon for useful discussions and practical advice.
-We acknoweldge financial support from the European Research Council project QUSCO (E.D.) and the French National Research Agency project quBIC.
+We acknowledge financial support from the European Research Council project QUSCO (E.D.) and the French National Research Agency project quBIC.\\

+{ \textbf{Author contributions}}\\ F.C. operated the experimental setup and analyzed the data.
+N.K. contributed to the design of the experiment.
+All authors contributed to the theoretical analysis and to writing the manuscript.
+E.D. and I.K. conceived and supervised the project.\\